-The future is, by definition, uncertain – and the admonishment that past performance doesn’t predict future results is rather strong because brokers and even other traders giving advice don’t want to be accused of doing the impossible: predicting the future.
+The future is, by definition, uncertain – and the admonishment that past performance doesn’t predict future results is rather strong.
+This is because brokers and even other traders giving advice don’t want to be accused of doing the impossible: predicting the future.

 On the other hand, although unexpected events do occur, there is a certain amount of predictability to the markets based on underlying fundamentals and trading psychology.

 We cannot, however, know with certainty when the next one will happen, or how it will develop.
-Building up reserves in times of economic growth then becomes a reasonable strategy, because even though you can’t predict when a recession will happen, you can know that one will happen, and be ready.
+Building up reserves in times of economic growth then becomes a reasonable strategy.
+This is because even though you can’t predict when a recession will happen, you can know that one will happen, and be ready.

 So backtesting, then…

 Backtesting allows you to try out your strategy with no risk, given the prior performance in the markets.
-This is helpful to understand how it performs in the real world, but the past already happened, so you know for sure how the market performed.
+This is helpful to understand how it performs in the real world.
+Particularly since the past has already happened, so you know for sure how the market performed.

-This is what makes trading an investment and not gambling; inflation data is not random, for example, intervention from a central bank to either support inflation to reach its target or to pair back an overheated economy is not random.
+This is what makes trading an investment and not gambling.
+Indeed, inflation data is not random.
+For example, intervention from a central bank to either support inflation to reach its target or to pair back an overheated economy is not accidental.